 The second scheme on Burghley Road launched in September 2018.
 This is the first scheme in Camden which uses Automatic Number Plate Recognition cameras for enforcement of the closure.
 More details of the scheme can be found in the Acland Burghley HSS report (PDF).

 The third Healthy School Street on Savernake Road outside Gospel Oak Primary School launched in January 2019.
 This is also enforced using Automatic Number Plate Recognition cameras.
 For more information please read the Gospel Oak HSS report.

 New End School - we have carried out a feasibility study for a scheme and presented this at a public engagement meeting.
-A full consultation will be carried out soon.
-The presentation from that meeting has more details here
+The presentation from that meeting can be viewed here

 Play Streets is a similar scheme involving road closures on residential streets.